-It has been noted though that the building has adverse impact from another important Russian tradition – the military parades on Red Square.
-The heavy tanks and jet fighters create cracks in the walls of cathedral.
+It has been noted though that the building has an adverse impact from another important Russian tradition – the military parades on Red Square.
+The heavy tanks and jet fighters create cracks in the walls of the cathedral.

 Style and influence

 Some researchers speculate that this design has its roots in Byzantine and Muslim architecture, some – that it has been influenced by the wooden vernacular architecture.
-It is also seen as expression of a specific, indigenous Russian Renaissance style.
+It is also seen as an expression of a specific, indigenous Russian Renaissance style.
 There might be much truth in this, especially if we note that there were working Italian and Greek artisans in this time in Russia, bringing new thinking with them.

-The cathedral was built in the geographical centre of Moscow City – the city developed around this location since the 14th century.
+The cathedral was built in the geographical center of Moscow City – the city developed around this location since the 14th century.
 Cathedral is located close to the Kremlin, but outside it.
 Originally here was located a busy marketplace.

-St. Basil’s Cathedral is shaped like flames in a bonfire.
+Saint Basil’s Cathedral is shaped like flames in a bonfire.

 The building consists of a central church with eight side churches.